kylefmohr/ESP32-Restricted-Airspace/README.md

 This is what I did to get this to work using an ESP32 DevKitC v4, however this should be applicable to any ESP32:

+(edit: added instructions for using a WEMOS D1 Mini ESP32)

 Download the latest ESP32 NINA firmware [from Adafruit available here](https://github.com/adafruit/nina-fw/releases/latest) (also rehosted in this repo)

 Install esptool if you don't already have it, not going to go into detail, pip3 install esptool